aprilnovak/nekRSDoc/source/detailed_usage.rst

   Enter mesh dimension: 3
   Input (.msh) file name: my_mesh

-Note that before exporting from Gmsh, you will need to set the mesh order to 2.
+All your mesh should be hexahedral elements.
+Before exporting from Gmsh, you will need to set the mesh order to 2.
-The Gmsh mesh format must also be version 2, ASCII format.
+The Gmsh mesh format must also be version 2, ASCII/binary format.
 If your Gmsh version shows a pop-up box when exporting the mesh, do *not* click "Save all elements" or "Save parametric elements".